 BU WordPress themes include styles for all fonts, colors, sizes, and layouts.
 If you have special content on your site that requires custom Cascading Style Sheet (CSS) styles, you can now use the BU Custom CSS plugin.

-When the plugin is enabled, website administrators will have access to an additional menu option under Site Design > Custom CSS.
+When the plugin is enabled, website administrators will have access to an additional menu option under Appearance > Custom CSS.
 With this tool, you can add custom rules to style any special page content.
 You can validate your CSS file, preview the changes you’ve made, and roll back to previous revisions — just like standard WordPress pages and posts.
-The tool also provides a separate custom CSS function for the new mobile versions of all standard Flexi themes (coming soon).
+The tool also provides a separate custom CSS function for the mobile versions of standard Flexi themes.

 Custom CSS editor interface